estherrolf/implicit-posterior/README.md

 - Next add the prior files by downloading and following the instrcutions from downloading https://zenodo.org/record/5866525#.YeXhCVjMIws (use version 1.1).

 EnviroAtlas:
-- The files for the EnviroAtlas dataset used in this analysis can be downloaded at: https://zenodo.org/record/5778193#.YeYSCVjMIws.
+- The files for the EnviroAtlas dataset used in this analysis can be downloaded at: https://zenodo.org/record/6268150#.YhkcxpPMIws (use version 1.1).

 ### Constructing the priors (optional):